Lramseyer/vaporview/README.md

 # Development Roadmap

+## Upcoming Release 1.2.5

+- Improved performance when loading many variables in large FST dumps
+- Added Feature to reload a file
+- Keybindings:
+  - Fixed keybindings for Mac OS users
+  - Added **Home** and **End** to go to the beginning and end of a waveform dump
+  - Added **Delete** to remove a variable
+- Fixed 'webview is disposed' errors
+- Refactored Core Extension and Webview.
+Converted Webview to Typescript
+  - Organized functions into appropriate classes, and split into multiple files

 ## 1.2.0 - Latest Release

 - Removed checkboxes for scope \[module\] items in netlist viewer to reduce confusion